-Notice of Termination When the PHA terminates the HAP contract under the violation of HQS/UPCS-V space standards, the PHA will provide the owner and family written notice of termination of the contract, and the HAP contract terminates at the end of the calendar month that follows the calendar month in which the PHA gives such notice to the owner.
+Notice of Termination

+When the PHA terminates the HAP contract under the violation of UPCS-V space standards or due to insufficient funding, the PHA will provide the owner and family written notice of termination of the contract.
+The HAP contract then terminates at the end of the calendar month that follows the calendar month in which the PHA gives such notice to the owner.